 In young women with type 1 diabetes, there is a high incidence of autoimmune thyroid disorders.
 Transient thyroid dysfunction is common in the postpartum period and warrants routine screening with serum thyroid-stimulating hormone (TSH) 68 weeks after delivery.

 Glucose control may fluctuate during the transient hyperthyroidism followed by hypothyroidism typical of the postpartum thyroiditis.
 It is important to monitor thyroid function tests in these women since approximately 30% will not recover from the hypothyroid phase and will require thyroxine replacement.
 Recurrent thyroiditis with subsequent pregnancies is common.

-Note: For more information about thyroid disease and how to optimize the health of your thyroid gland, get the How to Treat Autoimmune Diseases, PCOS & Thyroid Issues Naturally ebook.
-Also, refer to the Death to Diabetes Blog.
+For more information about autoimmune thyroid diseases and how to optimize the health of your thyroid gland, get the author's How to Treat Autoimmune Diseases, PCOS & Thyroid Issues Naturally ebook.

 - Roos, Annemieke, et. al. "Thyroid Function Is Associated with Components of the Metabolic Syndrome in Euthyroid Subjects," The Journal of Clinical Endocrinology & Metabolism Vol. 92, No. 2 491-496.

 - Mayo Clinic, "Metabolic Syndrome," Mayo Foundation for Medical Education and Research, 1998-2007